|

 You probably want to avoid tolls if you’re going on a long distance road trip.
 Tolls can add up quickly, especially on longer drives.

 Sometimes toll roads are worth avoiding because they save you money and don’t make a huge difference to the route and time.
-But, sometimes if you avoid toll roads, it can add quite a bit of time to an already long drive.
-You don’t want to do that!
+But, sometimes if you avoid toll roads, it can add quite a bit of time to an already long drive, and you don’t want to do that!

 download maps offline before driving the icefields parkway.
 A closeup of google maps on a small screen in the middle of a car.
 Beyond the windshield are evergreen trees, tall mountains, and the road leading beyond.